Public Understanding of Science, Technology & Economics

 - Theater: plays such as Isaac's Eye, The Explorers Club, and Proof

-- New Media: productions such as the World Science Festival, projects such as the New York Hall of Science's interactive ebook "False Conviction" on science and the Innocence Project, and a virtual chemistry set for iPad being developed by the Chemical Heritage Foundation
+- New Media: productions such as the World Science Festival, projects such as the New York Hall of Science's interactive ebook "False Conviction" on science and the Innocence Project, and a chemistry game for iPad called ChemCrafter developed by the Chemical Heritage Foundation

 to reach a wide non-specialized audience.